6 Possible Reasons Why Your Peace Lily Has Yellow Leaves

 This is the reason why it’s so important to make sure your plant has proper drainage.
 If it doesn’t, your plant is vulnerable to this disease.

-Pythium Root Rot: Another deadly and often fatal disease, Pythium root rot, is caused by a type of water mold.
-The peace lily’s leaves will turn yellowish and will slowly begin to wilt.
+- Pythium Root Rot: Another deadly and often fatal disease, Pythium root rot, is caused by a type of water mold.
+The peace lilies leaves will turn yellow and will slowly begin to wilt.
 By the time these symptoms start showing, the tragedy is the root system is probably already too far gone to be saved.

 Once again, make sure your peace lily is healthy and happy by giving it soil that drains and retains moisture.
 Once you’ve found that balance, your peace lily will be at peace.